-I have been married for 39 years, wonderfully to my best friend.
-We have two beautiful daughters and two cats, Sam cat who is 17 and Bessie who chose us over her owners and became ours in Jan 2017.
+I have been married for 39 years, to my best friend.
+We have two beautiful daughters and two cats, Sam cat who is 17 and Bessie who is 5.
 Moved to Montana in 1974 from New Jersey and have never looked back.
-I work for an Alternative High School and it is the best job I have ever had (except for being a Mom) I call this my retirement job - it's part-time, I can do it till I retire which will be after next year, and it is so much fun!
+I work for an Alternative High School and it is the best job I have ever had (except for being a Mom) I call this my retirement job - it's part-time, I can do it till I retire which will be after this year, and it is so much fun!
+I use my blog as a secondary journal, to record the big events in my life.

 It has been a quiet and lovely day.
 Lots of sun, but pretty cold out.
 And I hear, tonight will bring more snow and arctic winds from the North.
 We will stay in tonight, I will make up for me and my love, a special treat of finger foods, some peach cobbler with vanilla ice cream and later our champagne with Chambard (raspberry liqueur).
 We have a movie to watch (which helps get me to midnight....lol) and then when the clock strikes 12, over town we will be able to see fireworks and here all sorts of noise coming from our neighbors and of course we will share a kiss.
 I leave you with my favorite rendition of Auld Lang Syne, it truly makes me cry.
 Click on the link and enjoy.
 Happy New Years to you all.
 May it be kind to you.
 Always, Kit